** All SPN Rules and regulations are adopted with the following additions and/or revisions**

 l.
 Two (2) points will be awarded for each win.

 m.
-All WINNING TEAMS must record their score, on their appropriate date and division post on Facebook no later than 5:00pm of the Tuesday following the game.
+All WINNING TEAMS must input their score, in the appropriate Score Reporting Page on the League Website by 5:00pm of the Tuesday following the game.

 n.
 Scores not reported will be recorded in statistics as a 1-1 tie.
 NO EXCEPTIONS